webbywe/drupal8-example-block/README.md

 # Example Drupal 8 custom block with functional unit test

-This is an example of a custom Drupal 8 block with functional unit test for demonstration purposes.
+This is an example of a Drupal 8 custom block with functional unit test for demonstration purposes.

-Feel free to comment or provide insight of better ways to code but intent of this project was to practice on Drupal 8 techniques along with providing example code for the Druapl 8 community that would find it a useful reference.
+Feel free to comment or provide insight of code critiques but intent of this project was to practice on Drupal 8 techniques along with providing example code for the Drupal 8 community for those that would find it a useful reference.

 ## Drupal 8 custom block and code techniques Used